ItsAll-Lost/MINING_TYCOON/README.md

     --------FACILITIES AND THEIR FUNCTION:--------
 <img width="800" height="450" alt="FacilityOne-ezgif com-video-to-gif-converter" src="https://github.com/user-attachments/assets/6e3118e7-7500-41ab-953b-717c575eacd2" />

 --> To Activate A Facility It Requires You To Have The Proper Amount Of Materials.
-Once Achieved And The Button Is Clicked It Activates The Facility And RRemoves The Monitor And Platform It Spawns At.
+Once Achieved And The Button Is Clicked It Activates The Facility And Removes The Monitor And Platform It Spawns At.

 <img width="531" height="579" alt="Screenshot 2026-04-22 003846" src="https://github.com/user-attachments/assets/3c68ca9d-cced-40d9-892b-9db50595a431" />